Officials of India and 3 other Quad members hold talks on Indo-Pacific | Law-Order

 It said the consultations were held to advance a free and open Indo-Pacific region and to build on the historic discussions between President Joe Biden and prime ministers of India, Japan and Australia in a virtual summit on March 12.

-It said the officials discussed issues of common interest and explored possibilities of collaboration in resilient supply chains, emerging and critical technologies, maritime security, cybersecurity, counter-terrorism, infrastructure and connectivity among others.
-The US State Department said the officials discussed the importance of peace and security in the Taiwan Strait, the ongoing crisis in Myanmar, and reaffirmed the Quad's strong support for ASEAN centrality and the ASEAN Outlook on the Indo-Pacific.

-In its statement, the Japanese foreign ministry said the meeting also reviewed progress in discussions for cooperation in the areas of vaccines, critical and emerging technologies and climate change besides deliberating on the situation in East and South China seas.

-It said the officials concurred on further advancing practical cooperation among the four countries on quality infrastructure, maritime security, counter-terrorism and cybersecurity with an aim to achieve a 'free and open Indo-Pacific'.
+''The officials concurred on further advancing practical cooperation among the four countries on quality infrastructure, maritime security, counter-terrorism, cybersecurity, and humanitarian assistance and disaster relief toward the achievement of a 'free and open Indo-Pacific','' the Japanese foreign ministry said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)